Chapter 3 : Rupture

 Damn it.
 Don’t do this.
 Talk to me.

 “So, no reply huh?”

 Albus scowled at Scorpius, who had been snooping over his shoulder a moment prior and now stood on the other side of the room, casually glancing through his other letters.

 “Howler, howler, howler –Merlin, Potter, how many people did you piss off this week?”

 Albus didn’t bat an eyelid.
 “Put all the letters from my mum in the bin.”

-Although the shrieking red tapered letters were a bit more difficult to dispose of, requiring an extensive number of anti-opening jinxes, Scorpius managed to get rid of them all, shoving them into a metal container and kicking the lid shut.
-However, the unresolved curiosity in the room was stifling.
+The shrieking red tapered letters were a bit more difficult to dispose of, requiring an extensive number of anti-opening jinxes, but Scorpius managed to get rid of them all.
+He shoved them into a metal container, kicking the lid shut, and then turned to his best mate.
+The unresolved curiosity in the room was stifling.

 “I don’t believe we were.”